 It’s one lowly sales position, just one, and Piper is the smartest creature ever created.
 Getting the job should be a snap, but three million Americans will be put out of work if she succeeds, and a bankrupt foreign power has put a team of agents on the ground whose sole mission is to capture Dead-Cat’s latest and best.
 Piper doesn’t know it, but she has a fourth objective: Make it through the week in one piece.

 Yr. hmbl. srvnt. has authored four other books: The Arithmetic of Life and Death, In the Land of Second Chances, One Part Angel, and The Widows of Eden.
 The first is a compilation of essays about real-world problems that can be better understood by the application of everyday arithmetic.
-The latter three are a trilogy about a troubled town in rural Nebraska and the stranger who tries to help them, or they’re a logic-based search for a benevolent God.
+The latter three are a trilogy about a troubled town in rural Nebraska and the stranger who helps them, or they’re a logic-based search for a benevolent God.

-The illustration was created by Robin Vuchnich.
+The illustration of The Apex Child was created by Robin Vuchnich.